 Both internal and external factors are driving this change.
 Survey respondents list the need to reduce operational budgets (55%), reduce inventory costs (52%) and improve asset performance (42%) as the top three business pressures.

 Day-to-day challenges facing those responsible for procurement include ensuring contract compliance with preferred suppliers (47%), maintaining ageing assets (46%), delivering annualised cost savings (41%), lack of spend visibility (40%) and lack of investment in technology to control purchasing (35%).

 Discussion of all the challenges and more can be found in the Indirect Procurement 2018: drivers of change – & how to respond whitepaper.

-Here Mike England, President for EMEA, RS Components, Helen Alder, Head of Knowledge, CIPS, and John Patsavellas from the Institution of Engineering and Technology Policy Panel explain how embracing innovation is one way to respond to challenges – and how it opens up opportunities for your business.
+Here Mike England, Chief Operating Officer, Electrocomponents, Helen Alder, Head of Knowledge, CIPS, and John Patsavellas from the Institution of Engineering and Technology Policy Panel explain how embracing innovation is one way to respond to challenges – and how it opens up opportunities for your business.

 “We’re at the start of the journey.
-Organisations are aware of the technology and looking at its applications.”Helen Alder, Head of Knowledge and Product Development, CIPS
+Organisations are aware of the technology and looking at its applications.”Helen Alder, Head of Knowledge, The Chartered Institute of Procurement & Supply

 Why so little take-up of new technologies?